 So, make sure your image is buttoned up.
 And once it is, make sure that your website is easy to read and fits your brand image.
-Resources like Instapage or Elementor can be great for this.
-Read this article that gives you a road map to creating a solid personal brand.
+You can also check out this article that gives you a road map to creating a solid personal brand.

 The tips above are the ones I find especially valuable.
 But there are other useful ideas about how to manage your side hustle.
 The big takeaway here is to do your research and figure out what you’ll need to succeed.

 Scaling to a six-figure business